-Swedish fast-fashion giant H&M has shuttered at least one of its shops in Urumqi, the capital of China’s far-west Xinjiang autonomous region, as local pressure mounts against Western criticism and sanctions against Beijing’s policies towards the region’s Muslim Uighur population.
+Swedish fast-fashion giant H&M has shut at least one of its shops in Urumqi, the capital of China’s far-west Xinjiang autonomous region, as local pressure mounts against Western criticism and sanctions against Beijing’s policies towards the region’s Muslim Uighur population.

 In other Chinese cities, H&M’s stores are reportedly devoid of customers while patriotic protesters have spraypainted jingoistic graffiti on H&M shopfronts in certain locations.
 The brand’s outlets appeared not to show up on Apple Maps and Baidu Maps searches in China on Friday.
 H&M currently operates nearly 200 stores in China.